-Learners take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.
+Students take all papers of the Cambridge International A Level course in the same examination series, usually at the end of the second year of study.

-Every year thousands of learners with Cambridge International AS & A Levels gain places at leading universities worldwide.
-Cambridge International AS & A Levels are accepted and valued by top universities around the world including those in the UK, US (including Ivy League universities), European nations, Australia, Canada and New Zealand.
+Every year thousands of students with Cambridge International AS & A Levels gain places at leading universities worldwide.
+Cambridge International AS & A Levels are accepted across 195 countries.
+They are valued by top universities around the world including those in the UK, US (including Ivy League universities), European nations, Australia, Canada and New Zealand.
 Learners should check the university website for specific entry requirements before applying.